 Before participating in laboratory sessions, each student should have read and become familiar with the Departmental Safety Regulations.
 A copy of these regulations will be provided.
-Before research projects commence, all students must attend a Safety Talk organised by the Department.
+Before research projects commence, all students must attend a Safety Talk organised by the Department and complete all necessary safety documentation, including completion of a training record.